Updated Sept. 2, 2019

-We are going to be looking for opportunities to share more information about this disturbing trend over the coming weeks.
+We are going to be looking for opportunities to share more information about this disturbing trend.
 We hope they will provide a conversation-starter for families.

 Click here to see the NBC News video Sheriff Mangum shared with the students.
 More resources are listed below.

 Click here for the link provided in the flyer posted here — Know the Facts: E-Cigarettes & Young People.

 Click here for WSB-TV’s report on the vaping issues being dealt with by officials in Pickens County.

 Sept.
 2, 2019 – FOX NEWS: CDC warns against vaping after mysterious spike in lung illnesses.

 August 22, 2019 – CBS NEWS: E-cigarettes affect a person’s blood vessels after just one use, study finds – Non-nicotine pods were used in a study on young adults.
 From the article: “The authors say more research is needed on the long-term effects of e-cigarettes.
 But the short-term harm can be hard to ignore: a growing number of people have been hospitalized for lung damage after vaping.
 The CDC says 153 possible cases have been reported in16 states since the end of June.
 In one of those cases, a previously healthy 17-year-old spent 10 days on a ventilator.
 An 18-year-old suffered a lung collapse.”